Hearty enough for an Oregon lumberjack. About $4.50 per serving

 My favorite recipe for a vegan BBQ sauce originally came from The Veganomicon, which is still the basis of my own recipe.
-Then after hubby and I enjoyed a scrumptious vegan BBQ plate at Blossoming Lotus, I stole their idea of adding apples to the coleslaw.
-And after stuffing our faces at Home Grown Smoker, I switched from using seitan to soy curls.
+Then after enjoying a scrumptious vegan BBQ plate at Blossoming Lotus, I stole their idea of adding apples to the coleslaw.
+And after stuffing my face at Home Grown Smoker, I switched from using seitan to soy curls.
 I still can’t get my soy curls to be as full and lucious as theirs, (I’m sure they have access to restuarant-quality curls.)
 But I’ve got my own strategy.
 Seitan is still a great option, so I’ve included it here for you!

 You can even use canned jackfruit as a different shredded-style “meat” option, as I learned from Luminous Vegans.
 I will definitely try that next time.